akmur/alex-11ty/posts/2020-08-11-switching-from-wordpress-to-eleventy.md

 ### The Github repository

 Here is the [Github repository](https://github.com/akmur/alex-11ty) for this website.
 Feel free to have a look.
 Hopefully the setup is self explainatory.
 There are more things one can do with Eleventy, but for my use case I didn't need to dig too deep.

+### The result

+All considered, I give my satisfaction with Eleventy a **9/10** (because 10/10 doesn't exist).
+I have a newfound passion with both updating my website with content, and updating it's style: I even already have a new design in mind.
+I think it's a great creative boost for the developer type, and it could even be the right solution in many cases, for agency work.

 ---